aukaurea/Markdown-Samples/bootcamp-coding-pattern-assignment-markdown.md

   - [ ] Created pattern doesn't contian bug in the static analyzer in the CI.
   - [ ] Used CsharpSyntaxNode over SyntaxNode (must).
   - [ ] Ask for pattern running Json file and commit the pattern running json file.
-- [ ] Watched Code review guide for the team from prerequisite section.
-Apply Code review guide on the pull-request.
   - [ ] Ommited (Your) Author Name from Pattern.
   - [ ] Code doesn't contain magic strings, all are placed in the StaticTypes (CsharpIdentifiers, CommonConstants, AnyIdentifiers)
   - [ ] Linq is used properly.
   - [ ] Avoid using `Select(...).Select(..)` or avoid two or more loops when task can be combined into one.

             ```
               doTask.Select(.. does one task...).ToList();